rahulbakshee/TechMeIfYouCan/_posts/2022-02-08-Deep-Learning-Take-Home-Assignment.md

 # display_images(folder="test")
 ```

-# 5. create the train, val, test datasets out of train and test subdirectories
+# 5. Create the train, val, test datasets out of train and test subdirectories
 Create train, val and test datasets for model fitting, validation and inference

 ```